Al Connelly: Career

 In Toronto, Frew and Wayne Parker joined forces with keyboardist Sam Reid and drummer Michael Hanson, to form the band Tokyo, which later developed into Glass Tiger.
-Connelly was asked to join the new band in 1983, and he performed with the band at first mainly in the Toronto area.
-The band signed a recording contract in 1985 with Capitol Records, resulting in Glass Tiger's debut and multi-platinum album, The Thin Red Line in 1986.
+Connelly was asked to join the new band in 1983.

-While on a writing trip to Vancouver, British Columbia, Connelly joined bandmates Sam Reid and Alan Frew to contribute to the songs "Don't Forget Me (When I'm Gone)" and "Someday".
-The two singles topped the American Billboard charts in 1986.

-Glass Tiger received three Juno Awards that year: Album of the Year, The Thin Red Line, Single of the Year, "Don't Forget Me (When I'm Gone)", and Most Promising Group of the Year.
-The band was also nominated for a Grammy Award for Best New Artist in 1987.
+In 1986, Glass Tiger released its first album, The Thin Red Line.
+The album went quadruple platinum in Canada and gold in the United States.
+Two of its songs, "Don't Forget Me (When I'm Gone)" and "Someday", reached the Top 10 in the U.S. charts.
+Glass Tiger won three 1986 Juno Awards: Album of the Year for The Thin Red Line, Single of the Year for "Don't Forget Me (When I'm Gone)", and Most Promising Group of the Year.
+The band won two more Juno Awards in 1987 and was nominated for a Grammy Award for Best New Artist.